-- 3. Handwashing and respiratory etiquette (p.32) - 4.
+- 1. Universal and correct wearing of masks (p.29) - 2.
+Physical Distancing (p.24) - 3.
+Handwashing and respiratory etiquette (p.32) - 4.
 Cleaning and maintaining healthy facilities, including improving ventilation (p.63) - 5.
 Contact tracing (Strong Schools NC Toolkit) - 6.
 Diagnostic and screening testing (p.35; Strong Schools NC Toolkit) - 7.
 Appropriate accommodations for children with disabilities with respect to the health and safety policies (p.167) - ii.
 Any Statewide plans, policies, estimated timelines, and specific milestones related to reopening and operation of school facilities, including any mechanisms the SEA will use to track, monitor, or enforce their implementation;

-North Carolina law11 enacted on May 4, 2020 required all PSUs to develop Remote Instruction Plans12 with the intended purpose of providing a detailed framework for quality remote learning.
+North Carolina \underline{law}^{12} enacted on May 4, 2020 required all PSUs to develop $\underline{Remote\ Instruction}$ \underline{Plans}^{13} with the intended purpose of providing a detailed framework for quality remote learning.

-North Carolina law13 enacted on March 11, 2021 required all PSUs to provide access to inperson learning for all students.
+North Carolina \underline{law}^{14} enacted on March 11, 2021 required all PSUs to provide access to inperson learning for all students.

 iii.
 To what extent the SEA and its LEAs consult with Federal, State, and local health officials.
-This description should include, if available, whether the SEA and its LEAs have received support for screening testing from their State or local health department based on funding awarded by the CDC; and iv.
-Any guidance, professional learning, and technical assistance opportunities the SEA will make available to its LEAs.
+This description should include, if available, whether the SEA and its LEAs have received support for screening testing from their State or local health department based on funding awarded by the CDC; and